-What is the key to successfull set up of Continuous Delivery on projects?
+What is the key to successful set up of Continuous Delivery on projects?
 Well-coordinated work of development, testing and infrastructure engineers.
-Thanks cap, as they say 🙂 But how to put it into practice?
+Thanks, cap, as they say 🙂 But how to put it into practice?
 In this article, we will share our best practices on how to organize and implement all of this.

 We have summarized the basic basics into one cheat sheet for ourselves and share with you:

 - What are the requirements and how they are characterized,

 - Types of tasks and the order of their description in Issue tracker,

 - How to make User story and Tech story,